minihoot/duckstop/README.md

 <p></p>

 N = Next
-~ = Dont know is possible
+~ = Don't know if it is possible x = Done

 <h1>About:</h1>
-<p>Duckstop is what i'd call a remote desktop protocol of its own written in python that has a very functional web client at the moment, This project was originally going to be a simple little project but i have expanded on it and with the help of LeGamermc i was able to get most of the inputs working, </p>
+<p>Duckstop is what I'd call a remote desktop protocol of it's own, written in Python.
+It has a very functional web client.
+This project was originally going to be a simple little project but I have expanded on it and with the help of LeGamermc I was able to get most of the inputs working. </p>
-<p><strong>WARNING: if you plan on using the web ui please make sure on the argument to start the webserver to type on the end --webui</strong><p>
+<p><strong>WARNING: If you plan on using the Web UI please make sure on the argument to start the webserver to type on the end --webui</strong><p>